-It’s easy to update or check your policy in your Allianz Home Insurance account.
+It’s easy to update or check your Allianz Online Home Insurance policy in your Allianz account.
 If you need a hand, our FAQs and how-to guides can help you make changes yourself 24/7.

 If you run into any problems, just let us know by email.
 Remember, if you need to claim, we’re only a phone call away.
 For everything else, it’s over to you.

-We now offer live chat, here's how to access our Live Chat if it doesnt appear for you:
+We do offer live chat, here's how to access our Live Chat if it doesn't appear for you:

-• Click on the blue shield in the bottom left hand corner of the screen
+1. Click on the blue shield in the bottom left hand corner of the screen.

-• The chat logo will then appear in the bottom right hand corner
+4. The chat logo will then appear in the bottom right hand corner.

 A listed building is a property that’s of special architectural or historic interest which is graded by Historic England.